-6.1 Year or period 2013-2018

-6.2 Population size (in reporting unit)

-- a) Unit number of map 1x1 km grid cells (grids1x1)

-- b) Minimum

-- c) Maximum

-- d) Best single value 9

-6.3 Type of estimate

-Minimum

-6.4 Additional population size (using population unit other than reporting unit)

-- a) Unit

-- b) Minimum

-- c) Maximum

-- d) Best single value

-6.5 Type of estimate

-6.6 Population size Method used

-Based mainly on extrapolation from a limited amount of data

-6.7 Short-term trend Period 2007-2018

-6.8 Short-term trend Direction Stable (0)

-6.9 Short-term trend Magnitude

-- a) Minimum

-- b) Maximum

-- c) Confidence interval

-6.10 Short-term trend Method used

-6.11 Long-term trend Period

-6.12 Long-term trend Direction

-Stable (0)

-6.13 Long-term trend Magnitude

-- a) Minimum

-- b) Maximum

-- c) Confidence interval

-6.14 Long-term trend Method used

-6.15 Favourable reference population (using the unit in 6.2 or 6.4)

-6.16 Change and reason for change in population size

-- a) Population size

-- b) Operator

-- c) Unknown

-- d) Method

-Records for sea lamprey are sporadic throughout the short term trend period and survey effort is not consistant across the species range.
-It is therefore impossible to accurately assess a trend direction.
-The species is still being recorded across what is thought to be its natural range and there has been no significant increase in pressures, which suggests that the population is at least stable.
-The likelihood of an improving trend seems low because many of the artificial physical barriers to upstream migration that have blocked passage to historical spawning grounds are still in place.
-Where fish passes have been added, thery are generally unsuitable for sea lamprey.
-However, the water quality of a number of English estuaries and rivers has improved in recent years, and this may have removed chemical barriers for migrating adults and improved ammocoete survival.
-Due to varying levels of survey effort throughout the sea lamprey range, compunded by evidence of large between year fluctuations in the numbers of migrating sea lamprey, it is not possible to accurately assess population trends for this period.
-However, as the species has been consistantly recorded across much of its natural range and many of the barriers to sea lamprey migration have not changed significantly, the species is considered to be at least stable.
-In addition, both esturine and river water quality have improved markedly over the period in many areas which may benefit both adult and ammocoete survival.
+6.1 Year or period 2013-2018 6.2 Population size (in reporting unit) a) Unit number of map 1x1 km grid cells (grids1x1) b) Minimum c) Maximum d) Best single value 52 6.3 Type of estimate Minimum 6.4 Additional population size (using population unit other than reporting unit) a) Unit b) Minimum c) Maximum d) Best single value 6.5 Type of estimate 6.6 Population size Method used Based mainly on extrapolation from a limited amount of data 6.7 Short-term trend Period 2007-2018 6.8 Short-term trend Direction Stable (0) 6.9 Short-term trend Magnitude a) Minimum b) Maximum c) Confidence interval 6.10 Short-term trend Method used Based mainly on expert opinion with very limited data 6.11 Long-term trend Period 1994-2018 6.12 Long-term trend Direction Stable (0) 6.13 Long-term trend Magnitude a) Minimum b) Maximum c) Confidence interval 6.14 Long-term trend Method used Based mainly on expert opinion with very limited data 6.15 Favourable reference population (using the unit in 6.2 or 6.4) a) Population sizeb) Operatorc) Unknownd) Method 6.16 Change and reason for change No change in population size The change is mainly due to: 0.47.4 6.17 Additional information Due to varying levels of survey effort throughout the river lamprey range and changes in trapping / migration efficiency with inter year flow variation, it is not possible to accurately assess population trends for this period.
+However, as the species has been consistently recorded across much of its natural range and many of the barriers to river lamprey migration have not changed significantly, the species is considered to be at least stable.
+In addition, both esturine and river water quality have improved markedly over the period in many areas which may benefit both adult and ammocoete survival and remove chemical barriers to migration.